Fort Worth Prairie Park & Rock Creek/Lake Benbrook Complex

 Location: 10700 Old Granbury Road, Fort Worth, Texas, 76036, north of FM 1187

-    Size: Currently: 235 acres (Phase I completed).
-End goal: over 2,000 acres of original native Fort Worth Prairie in southwest Fort Worth, just southeast of Lake Benbrook, as a Regional Grassland Park for all of North Texas.
+End goal: 1,000+ acres of permanently preserved original native Fort Worth Prairie in southwest Fort Worth, just southeast of Lake Benbrook, as a Regional Grassland Park for all of North Texas.

 “I was born on the prairie, where the wind blew free and there was nothing to break the light of the Sun… and where everything drew a free breath.”

 ~ Parra Wa-Samen (Ten Bears) of the Yamaparika Comanches, Treaty Speech of 1872